Introduction to the phyloraster package and its functionalities

 SESraster

-equiprobable), SIM2 (species occurrence fixed and site richness
+site richness equiprobable), SIM2 (species occurrence fixed and site

-fixed), SIM5 (species occurrence proportional and site richness fixed),
+richness fixed), SIM5 (species occurrence proportional and site richness

-SIM6 (species occurrence proportional and site richness fixed) and SIM9
+fixed), SIM6 (species occurrence proportional and site richness fixed)

-(species occurrence fixed and site richness fixed, similar to the
+and SIM9 (species occurrence fixed and site richness fixed, similar to

 SESraster